 - Floppy disk controller

 - Game port

 - Parallel port

-Note: Some newer chipsets are combining the Southbridge and Super I/O chips into a single chip and referring to this chip as the Super Southbridge chip.
-Some manufacturers such as NVIDIA and SiS have even combined the Northbridge, Southbridge and Super I/O into a single chip.
+Some newer chipsets are combine Southbridge and super I/O chips into a single chip and refer to this chip as the Super Southbridge chip.
+Some manufacturers, such as NVIDIA and SiS, have combined the Northbridge, Southbridge, and super I/O into a single chip.

-How do I know what IC is the Super I/O on my motherboard?
+How do I know which integrated circuit is the super I/O on my motherboard?

-Identifying the Super I/O on your motherboard is often easy if you look for an integrated circuit that is labeled with a company's name that manufacturers Super I/O chips.
-Some common Super I/O manufacturers are Fintek, ITE, National Semiconductor, Nuvoton, SMSC, VIA, and Winbond.
+Identifying the super I/O on your motherboard is easy if you look for an integrated circuit labeled with a company's name that manufacturers super I/O chips.
+Some common super I/O manufacturers are Fintek, ITE, National Semiconductor, Nuvoton, SMSC, VIA, and Winbond.